CFLI Project 2018

-Adaptation to climate change – Improve domestic water supply system by providing potable water storage tanks to five poor coastal community villages of Mauritius.
+Adaptation to climate change - improve domestic water supply system by providing potable water storage tanks to coastal communities in Mauritius

 The purpose of this project is to set-up a community supply water tank in five coastal villages so as to provide clean drinking water to the whole community including women and children.
 The tank capacity will depend on the number of inhabitant and will be set-up in the community centres of each respective village.
 The authority mobile citterns will supply water to these fixed water tanks on a regular basis.
 EPCO will in parallel organise working session with the inhabitants to explain them not only the importance in wise use of water but also all aspect related to water collection, transportation, use of water containers, contamination and water related diseases.

 Goals and Objectives

 The goal of the project is to provide the inhabitants especially women and children of these 5 coastal villages with potable water by supplying each village with a water tank in their respective community centres.

 - Preparation of metal frame to support water tank;